zachrihall/zachri-hall-capstone-front-end/README.md

 Windows: https://dev.mysql.com/doc/refman/8.0/en/windows-installation.html

-After installing and setting it up then continue with the PickUp installation instructions.
+After installing and setting it up, now create a new database for the application.

 To get started: first clone the server side repository from this link: